moveit/moveit_tutorials/doc/controller_configuration/controller_configuration_tutorial.rst

 * `joint_trajectory_controller_plugin.cpp <https://github.com/ros-planning/moveit/blob/master/moveit_plugins/moveit_ros_control_interface/src/joint_trajectory_controller_plugin.cpp>`_

 The only job of a controller handle allocator is to create a new instance of the controller handle.
-The following example implements an allocator for a custom controller handle of type ``example::controller_handle_example``:
+The following example implements an allocator for a custom controller handle of type ``example::controller_handle_example`` (the code listing for this class is provided in the following section):

 .. code-block:: c++